poton2/CS-435-Big-data/README.md

 value with taxation.
 Each row should contain the title of the article and its PageRank value.
 This computation should be performed in my own Spark cluster with 5 machines with results from at least 25 iterations.

+**WikipediaBomb**

+A Wikipedia Bomb that returns the “Rocky Mountain National Park” wikipedia page for the search key word “surfing” (see 3.C)